All You Need to Know About Basement Windows

 Burglar

 When you install windows in the basement, you do not want to worry about a burglar breaking in!
 There are different approaches to avoid a break in such as glass bricks, a window lock, or installing a cross brace.
-The extra precautions can give you and your family peace at mind.
+The extra precautions can give you and your family peace of mind.

 Cold Air